steqeq/0000/docs/tutorials/install/linux/os-native/package-manager-integration.md

 | `rocm-openmp-runtime`    | Run OpenMP-based applications for the AMD platform                                                            |
 ```

-## Packages in ROCm Programming Models
+## Packages in ROCm programming models

 This section discusses the available meta-packages and their packages.
 The
 following image visualizes the meta-packages and their associated packages in a